hermidalc/dragonfish/README.md

 ## Additional Notes

-### Building Pufferfish for your architecture
+### Building Pufferfish

-**I already provide statically built Pufferfish binaries for Linux x86-64 OS platform and CPU architecture.** Though heere are my notes for trying to build it for other platform and architectures.
+**I already provide statically built Pufferfish binaries for Linux x86-64 OS platform and CPU architecture.** Though here are my notes for trying to build it for other platform and architectures.

 I could not get Pufferfish to build within a conda envrionment using the